 Fadge (Potato Bread)

-- About 2 pounds potatoes Add to list
+- 2 pounds small Yukon gold potatoes Add to list

 - 1 egg, beaten Add to list